 LinkedIn Profile Optimisation: The Perfect Companion to Your CV

-Landed Team
+Landed Editorial

 Your LinkedIn profile is often the first thing a recruiter sees — sometimes before your CV even reaches them.
 An optimised profile works in tandem with a tailored CV to present a consistent, compelling professional narrative.
 Here is how to align the two for maximum impact.